1. What is the tester score?

 No. The dispute decision is final and you cannot dispute a review more than once.

-Training job rejections do not affect your tester score.
-The “Rejected training jobs” page is replacing the legacy “Rejections” page and it includes only rejections from your training jobs.
+The “Rejections” page displays rejections from your training jobs.
 The other types of rejections that Rainforest used to share with you (such as the simple calculation questions, and others) will no longer be available in an effort to reduce confusion and since these types of rejections will not affect your score.

 13. Is there a limit to the number of jobs I can receive based on my score level?